QuakeMigrate/QuakeMigrate/docs/installation.rst

 .. note:: These version pins are subject to change.
 We defer to ObsPy to select suitable versions for NumPy/SciPy.

 .. warning:: Some changes to datetime handling were introduced in matplotlib 3.3, which caused some conflicts with pandas versions <= 1.0.5.
-It is best to
+A patch was applied, but for the time being we have pinned these two packages until we find time to fully resolve the issues arising from these changes.

 In addition, we use `NonLinLoc <http://alomax.free.fr/nlloc/>`_ and `scikit fmm <https://pythonhosted.org/scikit-fmm/>`_ as backends for producing 1-D traveltime lookup tables.